winni4eva/mojo-finance/README.md

 A simple laravel api powered by Sanctum that allows for customer account creation and transfer of funds between accounts

 ## Setup Default
+    - You should have php, mysql setup locally
     - Create a mysql database eg. mojo_finance
     - Update .env with database name and credentials
+    - Update .env with email config
     - Run the seeder with command **php artisan db:seed**
     - Follow the api doc links to get an api token to start making requests